yugabyte/efcore.pg/src/EFCore.PG.NodaTime/README.md

 }
 ```

-The plugin also supports translating most NodaTime methods and properties into corresponding PostgreSQL date/time operations.
+The plugin also supports translating most NodaTime methods and properties into corresponding YugabyteDB date/time operations.
 For more information, see the [NodaTime plugin documentation page](https://www.npgsql.org/efcore/mapping/nodatime.html).